 The Technology Support team has created three different templates for their Desktop Alert Messages, according to whether the system outage is planned or unplanned and the status of the downtime.

-The blue systems outage message window is smaller and more subtle on screen and is used for informational purposes and typically issued a few days in advance of planned system maintenance.
+Unplanned system outages are initially notified by a large, red emergency message alert.
+This is replaced by a green pop-up message when the system is restored.
+The blue systems outage message window is smaller and used for informational purposes, typically issued a few days in advance of planned system maintenance.

 The team is careful to limit how often they broadcast desktop alerts though, so users don’t become frustrated by over-use and their expectations are not compromised.

+Technology Support needs to communicate with production users; these are segmented into groups according to the type of programs they use.
 Jeppesen lets users self-select the groups that they identify with, so they can sign up to as many or as few notifications as they need.